Lavender Scare: Contemporaneous views of homosexuality

+Outside of government circles, the attitude to homosexuality was somewhat more relaxed, although no less negative.
+Amongst the general public, jokes about the perceived rampant homosexuality within the state department flourished, aided by satirical writers such as Westbrook Pegler.
+These jokes made the very name of the state department synonymous with homosexuality, and reflected wider American fears that the state department was becoming emasculated and weak.

+Significant to wider views of homosexuality in America during the lavender scare were the attempts to "clean up" public spaces from the supposed moral threat of gay people.
+This manifested in the 'Pervert Elimination Campaign'.
+The U.S. Park Police on October 1, 1947, began the initiative to arrest gay men in known cruising areas across District of Columbia parkland.
+While most of the men could not be brought before a judge, most were kept long enough to be profiled and documented into their own "pervert file", officiating the process somewhat.
+This practice impacted men from across all walks of life—by 1950, two hundred men had been arrested and more than five hundred apprehended without arrest as a result of the 'Pervert Elimination Campaign'.

 According to John Loughery, author of a study of gay identity in the 20th century, "few events indicate how psychologically wracked America was becoming in the 1950s ... than the presumed overlap of the Communist and the homosexual menace."

 The research of Evelyn Hooker, presented in 1956, and the first conducted without a polluted sample (gay men who had been treated for mental illness) dispelled the illusory correlation between homosexuality and mental illness that prior research, conducted with polluted sampling, had established.
 Hooker presented a team of three expert evaluators with 60 unmarked psychological profiles from her year of research.
 She chose to leave the interpretation of her results to others, to avoid potential bias.
 The evaluators concluded that in terms of adjustment, there were no differences between the members of each group.
 Her demonstration that homosexuality is not a form of mental illness led to its eventual removal from the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders.